maxence-charriere/go-app/docs/web/documents/components.md

 		// The input HTML element that get the username. app.Input().
-			Value(h.Name).             // The name field used as current input value OnChange(h.OnInputChange), // The event handler that will store the username )
+			Value(h.name).             // The name field used as current input value OnChange(h.OnInputChange), // The event handler that will store the username )
 }